Covid-19: Active cases flatten in South East | Dandenong Star Journal

 Active Covid-19 cases have stabilised in the South East despite Victoria reporting a record 317 new cases on 16 July.

-After a recent spike, Casey’s active cases rose by one to a total 35.
+However, Casey’s spike in new cases continued – with six recorded in the past 24 hours.
+Active cases in the council area rose by just one to a total of 35.

-Greater Dandenong and Cardinia both dropped by one case to 10 each.
+Greater Dandenong and Cardinia both dropped by one active case to 10 each.

 As active cases rose to 2128 across Victoria, Premier Daniel Andrews said it was too early to announce a further stage of restrictions.